jcsargis00/NFT-Research/README.md

 #
 ##### What is the model's accuracy?
 #
 To improve the model, experimentation adjusting epochs and batch_size is performed.
-25 nodes and 800 epochs were input.
+25 nodes and 800 epochs were input for the results in the plots below.
 ![mlacc](https://github.com/jcsargis00/NFT-Research/blob/main/images/mlacc.PNG)

 ### Github communication protocols